You have a frozen pipe. What do you do now? Better yet, how do you avoid this messy, potentially expensive situation in the first place?

 Before It Gets Cold

 - Drain water supply lines to your sprinkler and swimming pool.
-Don't put antifreeze in the lines; spills or leaks can threaten pets, wildlife and landscaping.
+Don't put antifreeze in the lines, as spills or leaks can threaten pets, wildlife, and landscaping.

 - Disconnect and drain outdoor hoses before putting them in storage.
 Place an inexpensive foam cover over the faucet.
 Better yet, close the inside valves that supply water to the hose bibs.
 Then open the outside hose bibs to let any remaining water drain out, and leave them open.